International Undergraduate Application Guide

 Step 2: Entry requirements

 Make sure that your academic qualifications and English language levels meet the requirements for your chosen course.
 Please note that you must be able to provide proof of all qualifications.
+Prior to this, you may receive a conditional offer of study until you meet/are able to provide proof of academic / other qualifications etc.

-Find out more about undergraduate entry requirements at UWS.
+more about undergraduate entry requirements at UWS

 Step 3: Documents